 Stage I applications are accepted year-round.

-The income threshold was set by our board of director in consultation with the donors and service providers that contribute to our program.
+The income threshold was set by our board of directors in consultation with the donors and service providers that contribute to our program.
 While we do not divulge our methods for calculating eligible income for assistance into GPAP, we do take into consideration several factors including regional cost of living and age.

 Not likely - most of the clinics and agencies who participate with the GPAP program will not allow existing clients to apply GPAP discounts after signing.

 This is a question that only you can answer.
 If you are approved for Stage I, you will receive a dated certificate in order to apply for discounts with clinics and / or agencies in our program.
 Since this is time sensitive, you may want to apply if you plan to start your journey within the next 6 – 18 months.

 As a not-for-profit organization, Men Having Babies receives financial support from individuals, event registrations, as well as grants.
 Many granting organizations request information regarding demographics of the people that we serve.
 These questions are based on the same criteria used by the U.S. Census Bureau.

 To qualify for Stage I applicants need to provide documentation regarding their income and their criminal background (and for Stage II they also need to provide details about assets and credit score).
 We require the help of a local organization in order to adjust these requirements to each country, to facilitate the communication with the applicants, and to process the documentation once submitted.
 If we still do not have a partnering organization in your country, please feel free to suggest one and to facilitate the introduction with them so we can make the necessary arrangements.

 - What is Stage II?

 Stage II is the direct assistance piece of the program where individuals or couples are selected by the grant committee to receive direct financial assistance and / or to be matched with partnering providers (clinics, agencies, law firms) for services free of charge.
-In each of our first two years (2014 and 2015) we already awarded about $750,000 in cash grants and free surrogacy agency, IVF clinic services, and legal finalization / parentage rights services.
+Each year we award about $1,000,000 in cash grants and free surrogacy agency, IVF clinic services, and legal finalization / parentage rights services.

 - When are applications for Stage II accepted?

 Stage II are reviewed annually.
-Eligible Stage I recipients will be invited to apply for Stage II between June-August of each year, and will be selected by the end of the year.
+Eligible Stage I recipients will be invited to apply for Stage II between June-August of each year, and are selected for the program after a months-long process.

 No, the purpose of this program is to help individuals or couples who would not be able to start this process without some type of assistance.
 We do not provide any type of retroactive expense reimbursement for any individuals/couples who have already gone through or are currently going through the surrogacy process.

 You may still be eligibility for some type of assistance through Stage II for any part of your journey that is not yet done or arranged for, such as free legal services (depending on your location, where the baby may be born, and those legal services that we have available through the program).
 With that said, just as a reminder, we do not provide any type of retroactive expense reimbursement for any individuals/couples who have already gone through or are currently going through the surrogacy process.

-While every situation is different, we do require applications for Stage II to have some money available to contribute to their surrogacy journey (typically no less than 30-40% of total anticipated costs for a US journey)
+While every situation is different, we do require applications for Stage II to have some money available to contribute to their surrogacy journey (typically no less than 30-40% of total anticipated costs for a US journey).